skycoin/docs/_data/dev-docs/references/hardware_wallet_transactions.md

 ### Protocol operation

-Below is a diagram oriented in time down, respecting the order of the actions and the end of the protocol that may exist during the same, both satisfactorily, cancellation or failure.

 At all times the Hardware Wallet contains a context with the updated information on the status of the transaction being signed, keeping this status consistent and respecting the use and order of the messages is what guarantees a correct signature of the transaction.

 The signing process can be divided into three ordered sections: